https://swchrs.ou.edu/Initiatives Parent Page: Initiatives id: 34819 Active Page: Mid-Atlantic Regional Institute id: 35312

 The proposal portal is now closed.
 Thank you to all who submitted.
 Decision notifications were sent on August 29, 2025

-Sponsored, in part, by the NCAA
+Sponsored, in part, by AU Kitchen, the NCAA, and Chartwells Higher Ed

 NCAA-LOGO